 Unsurprising then, that there are in excess of 400 applicants for every job that is advertised.
 This makes it even more prevalent for the aspiring trainee train driver applicant to have a thorough knowledge of the assessment day and what they will be expected to do, once there.

-In this article we will provide you with the essential top 7 tips to passing the train driver assessment day that will go a long way in helping you gain the highest grades and scores possible during each element of the assessment centre.
+In this article we will provide you with the essential top 7 tips to passing the train driver assessment day.
+These will go a long way in helping you gain the highest grades and scores possible during each element of the train driver assessment centre.

 To begin with, let’s take a look at the key areas of selection criteria you will be assessed against during the day: